Opentrons/Protocols/Plate_Mapping_HC/README.md

-# Mapping 1 Plate to Six Plates
+# Mapping One Plate to Six Plates

 ### Author
 Opentrons